Caminha (Portugal) – Tui (Spain)

 For almost 8km, the only “traffic” is the occasional pedestrian or cyclist that crosses your path

-There are not really any facilities along the river (and we dare not walk off inland again!), so we’ve decided to have a small picnic at a recreation area near Montorros.
+Facilities are few along the river (and we dare not walk off inland again 😏), so we’ve decided to have a small picnic at a recreation area near Montorros.

 Picnic time … but our backpacks did not deliver much … only a few balls of cheese and two salami sticks …